Bank of England hikes interest rates but resists bolder move - NewsBreak

 Bank of England hikes interest rates but resists bolder move

-The Bank of England raised interest rates by a quarter-percentage point Thursday, shrugging off pressure for a bolder move to combat price increases that have pushed inflation to a 40-year high .
+The Bank of England has raised interest rates by a quarter-percentage-point, shrugging off pressure for a bolder move to combat price increases that have pushed inflation to a 40-year high.

-The bank’s monetary policy committee voted 6-3 to boost its key rate to 1.25%, with the dissenters supporting a larger half-point increase.
-The U.S. Federal Reserve acted more aggressively on Wednesday, raising its benchmark rate by three-quarters of a percentage point to a range of 1.5% to 1.75%.
+While the United Kingdom ’s central bank began raising interest rates earlier than its counterparts, the Bank of England is now trailing the U.S. Federal Reserve in the worldwide fight against inflation fueled by soaring food and energy prices.

-The United Kingdom's central bank said its decision was based on an effort to contain inflation without choking off economic growth, which was just starting to recover from the coronavirus pandemic when food and energy prices began to rise worldwide.
-But the bank indicated it was ready to act more decisively if inflation becomes more deeply embedded in the economy.
+The Bank of England’s action Thursday took its key rate to 1.25% and marked five consecutive increases that began in December.

-“The scale, pace and timing of any further increases in bank rate will reflect the committee’s assessment of the economic outlook and inflationary pressures,” the bank said.
-“The committee will be particularly alert to indications of more persistent inflationary pressures, and will if necessary act forcefully in response.”
+The Fed raised its benchmark rate by three-quarters of a percentage point Wednesday, pushing it to a range of 1.5% to 1.75%.

-The decision came as the bank said it expects inflation to peak at more than 11% in October, a full percentage point higher than its previous forecast.
-The consumer price index rose by 9% in April, the highest since 1982 and more than four times the bank’s 2% target.
+LONDON (AP) — The Bank of England is under pressure to raise interest rates more aggressively amid concern that the quarter-percentage-point hike expected Thursday will do little to combat price increases that have pushed inflation to a 40-year high.

-While the Bank of England began raising rates before its counterparts, it has now fallen behind the Fed in the worldwide fight against inflation fueled by soaring food and energy prices.
-None of the bank’s five consecutive increases since December has been more than a quarter-point.
+While the United Kingdom’s central bank began raising interest rates earlier than its counterparts, the Bank of England is now trailing the U.S. Federal Reserve in the worldwide fight against inflation fueled by soaring food and energy prices.

-Some analysts criticized the bank for failing to act more decisively in the face of a worsening economic picture.
+The Fed raised its benchmark rate by three-quarters of a percentage point Wednesday, pushing it to a range of 1.5% to 1.75%.
+The Bank of England’s key rate is 1% following four consecutive quarter-point increases that began in December.

-“With the BoE seeing CPI at 11% — no less — in October, saying it will act forcefully if needed, and that it is particularly alert to more persistent inflation pressure … this begs the question: Why not hike more aggressively now?
-Why wait?" said Fawad Razaqzada, a market analyst at StoneX.
+“It is quickly becoming apparent that more radical action is needed for the Bank of England to establish some sense of stability, because tinkering around the edges simply isn’t cutting it,” Michael Hewson, chief market analyst at CMC Markets UK, said in a note to clients.

-The war in Ukraine has boosted food and energy prices as the fighting disrupts shipments of oil, natural gas , grain and cooking oil .
-That is adding to price increases that began last year as the global economy started to recover from the COVID-19 pandemic.
+The Bank of England last month forecast that inflation would accelerate to more than 10% later this year after reaching 9% in April, already the highest since 1982.
+The bank’s inflation target is 2%.

-Bank of England policymakers have been cautious about raising interest rates too quickly, arguing that many of the price pressures facing the British economy are external and beyond the bank’s control.
+Bank of England policymakers have been cautious about raising interest rates too quickly, arguing that many of the inflationary pressures facing the British economy are external and beyond the bank’s control.

 But price increases are now becoming embedded in the economy, fueling demands for higher wages and slowing economic growth as consumers and businesses curtail purchases.